 Windows 7: Instead of accessing Task Manager, you’ll need to search for System Configuration.

 6. Adjust your power options

 Windows comes with several preset ‘power plans’ to suit your needs.
 The default is set to Balanced, which takes into account performance and energy consumption.
-But the latter is only really a concern if you’re running off battery of trying to keep the electricity bills down.
-As such, you may want to change these settings.
+But the latter is only really a concern if you’re running off battery or trying to keep the electricity bills down.
+As such, you may want to change your plan.

-You can start with an existing plan and adjust accordingly.
-Basic options include how long the display stays on for when you’re inactive, how long before the computer goes into sleep mode, and screen brightness.
+In both cases, basic options include how long the display stays on for when you’re inactive and how long before the computer goes into sleep mode.
 These won’t really affect your computer’s speed, but if you go into Change advanced power settings, you can make more adjustments that will have an impact.

 7. Uninstall programs you don’t use

 We often install huge programs without realizing how much space they’re taking up.
 If you think that might be the case, then you can easily uninstall any programs you don’t use.
 Even if it’s a program you do use now and again, if it’s particularly big, it might be worth simply reinstalling each time you need to use it.